MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnotes-security.md

 ## August 7, 2023

-Microsoft has released the latest **Microsoft Edge Stable Channel (Version 115.0.1901.200)** which incorporates the latest Security Updates of the Chromium project.
+Microsoft has released the latest **Microsoft Edge Stable Channel (Version 115.0.1901.200)** and **Microsoft Edge Extended Stable Channel (Version 114.0.1823.106)**, which incorporate the latest Security Updates of the Chromium project.
 For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

 ## July 21, 2023